 Hofmann lead the trios Shades of Time (with bansuri master Steve Gorn from New York and Mexican marimba virtuoso Raul Tudon) and The Extensions (with Swiss musicians Christoph Baumann, piano and Vinz Vonlanthen, guitar/electronics).

-As a composer he wrote and performed for theater, literary readings, fashion shows and multimedia (Stadttheater Konstanz, Ring Theater Zürich, Die Lange Nacht der Kurzen Geschichten Zürich, TMC Avantgarde and Rodo Guadarrama's multi-award performance "3 catastrophies I happily survived).
+As a composer he wrote and performed for theater, literary readings, fashion shows and multimedia (Stadttheater Konstanz, Ring Theater Zürich, Die Lange Nacht der Kurzen Geschichten Zürich, TMC Avantgarde and Rodo Guadarrama's multi-award-winning performance "3 catastrophies I happily survived).

 Georg Hofmann toured in Europe, Northamerica and Asia and taught masterclasses at Columbia University, New York, Escuela Nacional de Musica, UNAM in Mexico City and at Willamette University, Salem/Oregon.